RMLatDIBRIS/RMLatDIBRIS.github.io/examples/solution-set1.md

 show_downloads: false
 ---
 # Solution
-For convenience the two specifications are copied below
+For convenience the two specifications are copied below:

 ```js
 // exclusive